ceramicnetwork/rust-ceramic/README.md

     $ RUST_LOG=ERROR,ceramic_kubo_rpc=DEBUG,ceramic_one=DEBUG cargo run -p ceramic-one -- daemon

+## Contributing

+We are happy to accept small and large contributions, feel free to make a suggestion or submit a pull request.

+Use the provided `Makefile` for basic actions to ensure your changes are ready for CI.

+    $ make build
+    $ make check-clippy
+    $ make check-fmt
+    $ make test

+Using the makefile is not necessary during your developement cycle, feel free to use the relvant cargo commands directly.
+However running `make` before publishing a PR will provide a good signal if you PR will pass CI.

 ## License

 Fully open source and dual-licensed under MIT and Apache 2.